Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Introduction

-In summary, we make the following main contributions: \begin{itemize} \itemsep -0.1cm \item This work studies the importance of learning domain features and proposes to synthesize both domain and semantic features for more effective OOD detection in diverse real-world applications.
-This provides a new insight into the OOD detection problem. \item We then propose a novel generic approach X-DOM, in which different existing semantic-feature-based OOD detection methods can be seamlessly combined to jointly learn the in-distribution features from both semantic and domain dimensions.
+In summary, we make the following main contributions: \begin{itemize} \item This work studies the importance of disentangling foreground and background features and proposes to synthesize both foreground and background features for more effective OOD detection in diverse real-world applications.
+This provides a new insight into the OOD detection problem. \item We then propose a novel approach DFB, in which different existing foreground-based OOD detection methods can be seamlessly combined to jointly learn the ID features from both foreground and background dimensions.
 It offers a generic approach to enhance current OOD detection methods.
-To our knowledge, this is the first generic framework for joint semantic and domain OOD detection. \item We also introduce a weakly-supervised dense prediction method specifically designed to learn the in-distribution domain features for OOD detection. \item Extensive experiments on four widely-used OOD datasets with diverse domain features show that our approach X-DOM 1) can substantially enhance the performance of four different state-of-the-art (SotA) OOD detection methods, and 2) achieves new SotA performance on these benchmarks. \end{itemize}
+To our knowledge, this is the first generic framework for joint foreground and background OOD detection. \item Extensive experiments on four widely-used OOD datasets with diverse background show that our approach DFB 1) can substantially enhance the performance of four different state-of-the-art (SotA) OOD detection methods, and 2) achieves new SotA performance on these benchmarks. \end{itemize}